Arminius-Software/face2video/README.md

 You can also use ForgeUI instead of Automatic 1111.

+Thanks to [abhishekvakharia](https://github.com/abhishekvakharia), we now also have a dedicated version for macOS.
+Just switch to the "Mac_version" branch.

 ### How to install

 You will need working installations of both Automatic 1111 and Reactor for this script to work.